-When was the last time you read an in-depth article about a really level-headed business executive with a quiet family life, steady company, and no personal problems?
+When was the last time you read an in-depth article about a level-headed business executive with quiet family life, steady company, and no personal problems?

 The fact remains, whether it is a gossip website, Vanity Fair article, or scandalous tweet, we tend to cue in on the Type-A, crash and burn, marriage on the rocks, multiple substance abuse problems, individuals when we give our attention to the media.

 It might even seem like a prerequisite to success.
 Never mind the hard work, long hours, unique ideas, and good timing.
-The impression that the national spotlight tends to convey is that the real avenue to achievement is extreme eccentricity.
+But, instead, the national spotlight’s impression is that the natural avenue to achievement is extreme eccentricity.

 Eccentricity, for the sake of itself, is a shortcut.
 The real value of success comes from hard work and discipline.
 It can be easy to forget, but here are a few clues to help you remember.